Key takeaways

 Some providers offer surgery to increase penis girth.
 There are two primary approaches used.

-There are reports in the medical literature of complications like infection and skin necrosis when AlloDerm is used for penis augmentation.
+There are reports in the medical literature of complications like erectile discomfort, infection, and skin necrosis when AlloDerm is used for penis augmentation.

 3. Penis injections

-To enhance girth, some doctors inject temporary cosmetic fillers into the penis, similar to the fillers used on lips, brows, and smile lines to plump them up.
+To enhance girth, some doctors inject temporary cosmetic fillers into the penis, similar to the fillers used on lips, cheeks, and smile lines to plump them up.

 4. Penis implants

-Permanent penis implants placed under the skin of the penis have been available for decades for men with ED that don’t respond to the usual treatments.
+Permanent penis implants placed under the skin of the penis have been available for decades for men with ED who don’t respond to the usual treatments.

-In 2004, the FDA approved Penuma, a penile implant. for cosmetic enhancement.
-The cost of the procedure varies from clinic to clinic but typically falls between $16,000 and $18,000.
+In 2004, the FDA cleared Penuma (which has since been updated and rebranded to Himplant), a penile implant for cosmetic enhancement.
+The cost of the procedure varies from clinic to clinic but typically falls between $10,500 and $19,000, according to the brand’s website.
 A study of 400 patients who received Penuma implants found that they experienced an average of 56.7% increase in girth.
-At long-term follow-up (2-6 years), 81% of participants reported "high" or "very high" satisfaction.
-3% of participants experienced complications that required the implant to be removed.
+At long-term follow-up (2-6 years), 81% of participants reported "high" or "very high" satisfaction, while 3% of participants experienced complications that required the implant to be removed.

-Side effects of implants can include sexual dysfunction, infection, penis deformities, and more.
+Side effects of implants can include sexual dysfunction, infection, penis deformities, and more, but can vary on the individual level.
 More research is needed on these procedures.

 5. Penile extenders

-"Nearly anything can be stretched in the body, including the penis, and that has been done for hundreds, perhaps thousands of years," says Trost, who developed a traction device called RestoreX to help men with Peyronie's Disease, a condition in which the penis becomes unnaturally bent.
+"Nearly anything can be stretched in the body, including the penis, and that has been done for hundreds, perhaps thousands of years," says Dr. Trost, who developed a traction device called RestoreX to help men with Peyronie's disease, a condition in which the penis becomes unnaturally bent.

 6. Jelqing or penis stretching

-There's plenty of info online about jelqing, or stretching exercises in which the flaccid penis is pulled and massaged with the fingers or a specially designed device.
-But results aren't permanent, and like penis weights, jelqing comes with no small risk of injury,
+There's plenty of info online about jelqing, or stretching exercises in which the semi-erect penis is pulled and massaged with the fingers or a specially designed device.
+But results aren't permanent, and like penis weights, jelqing comes with no small risk of injury.

-"I've had plenty of patients come to see me, post-jelqing, with neurological tears, so now they have a numb penis, or tearing and overstretching of the arteries and veins, so they have permanent ED," says Cohen.
+"I've had plenty of patients come to see me, post-jelqing, with neurological tears, so now they have a numb penis, or tearing and overstretching of the arteries and veins, so they have permanent ED," Dr. Cohen says.
 "If you tear the microvasculature or micro neurological input to the penis, no one can correct that."

 7. Penis pumps

-Penis pumps—vacuum devices that coax blood flow into the penis—will help achieve an erection, but they won't permanently make your penis bigger.
+Penis pumps — vacuum devices that coax blood flow into the penis — can help you achieve an erection, but they won't permanently make your penis bigger.

 In a study published in BJU International, 37 men used penis pumps for 20 minutes three times a week for six months.
 Researchers found that the participants' average penis length increased by only .3 cm (which was not statistically significant), the treatment was only 10% effective, and only 30% of the patients were satisfied.

-Trost doesn't even recommend penis pumps for ED treatment because they might cause the disorder they're being used to correct.
-"There is a question as to whether the use of a vacuum device in younger men, who are trying to augment the penile girth, may result in some degree of erectile dysfunction," says Trost.
+Dr. Trost doesn't recommend the use of penis pumps for cosmetic purposes, noting they might actually cause other problems.
+"There is a question as to whether the use of a vacuum device in younger men, who are trying to augment the penile girth, may result in some degree of erectile dysfunction," Dr. Trost says.
 "In general, men who try vacuum devices for ED use them a few times and then put them on the shelf."

 8. Male enhancement pills